HACK3R-CRYPTO/property-tycoon-mantle/README.md

 - ETH/USD: 0xa6896dCf3f5Dc3c29A5bD3a788D6b7e901e487D8
 - MNT/USD: 0xCE0F753FDEEE2D0EC5F1ba086bD7d5087C20c307

+Chronicle Oracle integration is implemented in `OracleService` with methods to fetch prices for USDC, USDT, ETH, and MNT.
+However, these price feed methods are not currently being called in the application.
+The integration is ready for use but not actively utilized in this demo.

-Backend fetches real-time prices for USDC, USDT, ETH, and MNT.
-Price feeds used for yield calculations and property valuations.
-RWA property values can be fetched from Chronicle when configured.
-Falls back to contract queries if Chronicle oracle not available.
+RWA property values can be fetched from Chronicle when `CHRONICLE_RWA_PROPERTY_ORACLE` is configured, but this environment variable is not set in the demo.
+The system falls back to contract queries (MockRWA) when Chronicle oracle is not configured.

-**Note:** Chronicle Oracle integration is implemented and ready for production use.
+**Note:** Chronicle Oracle integration is fully implemented and ready for production use.
 For this demo, we are using MockRWA contract instead of real Chronicle Oracle RWA data.
+The price feed methods (`getUSDCPrice`, `getUSDTPrice`, `getETHPrice`, `getMNTPrice`) exist but are not currently being called.
 To use real Chronicle Oracle RWA, configure `CHRONICLE_RWA_PROPERTY_ORACLE` environment variable in backend and `NEXT_PUBLIC_ORACLE_RWA_ADDRESS` in frontend.

 ## MockRWA